The following is a detailed explanation of the policies and procedures of my practice. I am happy to answer any questions you might have.

 If there is a matter where you need a brief/crisis consultation with me, you may call to discuss the issue.
-I welcome text messages for practical matters, but ask that clinical discussions be handled by phone or in session in order to ameliorate the risk of miscommunication inherent to texting.
+I welcome text messages for practical matters but ask that clinical discussions be handled by phone or in session in order to ameliorate the risk of miscommunication inherent to texting.
 If anything communicated by text is confusing or troubling, I ask that you bring it to my attention so it can be addressed promptly.
 As it is challenging between scheduled sessions to insure in which I can provide adequate privacy and attention to meet your therapeutic needs, hourly pro-rated fees are charged for calls or texting that exceed 15 minutes or become frequent.
 If significant between-session communication is needed, I will typically recommend scheduling more frequent sessions or provide referrals for additional types of support.

-Therapy sessions are generally conducted in-person.
-However, should the decision be made that treatment be conducted via the telephone or Internet (“telemedicine”), this decision will be made collaboratively based on the potential risks, consequences, and benefits of the unique situation involved.
+Should the decision be made that treatment be conducted via the telephone or Internet (“telemedicine”), this decision will be made collaboratively based on the potential risks, consequences, and benefits of the unique situation involved.
 While telephone and Internet contact can overcome barriers of proximity and convenience, these methods can also inhibit some elements of communication, limit my use some types of treatment interventions, and possibly create difficulty for me to intervene in the case of a crisis.
 Due to varying quality of connection based on Internet speed, it is recommended that a cable connection or better is used for Internet video sessions, with a minimum of connection via DSL.
 Dial-Up connection is unable to maintain video streaming.